urobor/urobor.github.io/_posts/2014-01-07-exercise-1-part-2.markdown

 Next parts will be about:

-- using addon properties (paths to download dir and data file)
+- using addon properties (paths representing download dir and data file)
 - checking if given directory exists
 - checking if give file exists and reading its content line by line